IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 As shown in the screenshot below, you have the option to choose the data you want to visualize.
 In this particular case DisplacementsX, DisplacementsY and DisplacementsZ are available.
 To actually load data, you have to click *Apply* button (see the red border in the screenshot below).
-It will result in a render of your structure in a solid color.
+It will result in a rendering of your structure in a solid colour.

 .. image:: screenshots/paraview_screenshot_2_corel.png
   :width: 600
   :alt: Paraview2

-In order to change currently displayed parameter, go to *Coloring* and select parameter from the dropdown menu.
+In order to change the currently displayed parameter, go to *Coloring* and select the parameter from the dropdown menu.
-In the example below *DisplacementsZ* is selected for visualization and respective render of the first frame is shown.
+In the example below *DisplacementsZ* is selected for visualization and the respective render of the first frame is shown.

 .. image:: screenshots/paraview_screenshot_3_corel.png
   :width: 600